Antero de Quental

 Antero Tarquínio de Quental (/pt-PT/; old spelling Anthero; 18 April 1842 – 11 September 1891) was a Portuguese poet, philosopher, and writer.
 Quental is regarded as one of the greatest poets of his generation and is recognized as one of the most influential Portuguese language artists of all time.
 His name is often mentioned alongside Luís Vaz de Camões, Manuel Maria Barbosa du Bocage, and Fernando Pessoa.

 Throughout his life, Quental oscillated between pessimism and depression; afflicted with what might have been bipolar disorder, at the time of his last trip to Lisbon, he was in a state of steady depression, compounded by spinal disease.
-On September 11 1891, he committed suicide by two gunshots to the stomach while seated on a bench in a garden park.
+On September 11 1891, he committed suicide by firing two shots into his mouth while seated on a bench in a garden park.

 Biography

 Early life and childhood

 Antero de Quental was born in Ponta Delgada on the island of São Miguel in the Azores.
 His family was among the oldest families of the provincial captaincy system.
 His father was Fernando de Quental (10 May 1814 – 7 March 1873), a veteran of the Portuguese Liberal Wars, who took part in the Landing of Mindelo.
 Antero's mother was Ana Guilhermina da Maia (16 July 1811 – 28 November 1876), a devout relative of Fr.
 Bartolomeu de Quental, founder of the Congregation of the Oratory in Portugal.

 Quental began to write poetry at an early age, chiefly, though not entirely, devoting himself to the sonnet.
 As a child, he took French lessons under António Feliciano de Castilho, a leading figure of the Portuguese Romantic movement, who resided in Ponta Delgada.
 Despite their relationship, Quental would later criticize Castilho and other Romantic poets, sparking a divisive conflict.
 Quental was seven when he was enrolled at Liçeu Açoriano, a private school where he received English lessons from Mr. Rendall, a renowned prospector on the island.
 In August 1852, Quental moved with his mother to Lisbon, where he studied at Colégio do Pórtico, whose headmaster was his old tutor Castilho.
 When the institution closed, Quental returned to Ponta Delgada in 1853.
 On writing to his old headmaster, he said:

 Your excellency once put up with me at your Colégio do Pórtico when I was still ten years old, and I confess that I owe you much for your great patience, for the little French that I have known until this day.

 Throughout the latter part of his life, Quental dedicated his studies to poetry, politics, and philosophy.
 By 1855, at the age of 16, he had returned to Lisbon, then went to Coimbra where he graduated from the Colégio de São Bento in 1857.